Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

 There are three steps to completely remove a plugin.

-1. remove the plugin from your Kong api configuration.
-Make sure that it is no longer applied globally nor for any api or consumer.
+1. Remove the plugin from your Kong api configuration.
+Make sure that it is no longer applied globally nor for any API or consumer.
 This has to be done only once for the entire Kong cluster, no restart/reload required.
    This step in itself will make that the plugin is no longer in use.
 But it remains available and it is still possible to re-apply the plugin.

-2. remove the plugin from the `custom_plugins` directive (on each Kong node).
+2. Remove the plugin from the `custom_plugins` directive (on each Kong node).
    Make sure to have completed step 1 before doing so.
 After this step it will be impossible for anyone to re-apply the plugin to any Kong api, consumer, or even globally.
 This step requires to restart/reload the Kong node to take effect.

-3. to remove the plugin thoroughfully, delete the plugin-related files from each of the Kong nodes.
+3. To remove the plugin thoroughly, delete the plugin-related files from each of the Kong nodes.
 Make sure to have completed step 2, including restarting/reloading Kong, before deleting the files.
 If you used LuaRocks to install the plugin, you can do `luarocks remove <plugin-name>` to remove